paolo-gajo/incel-thesis/README.md

 # This Is My Cope: Identification and Forecasting of Hate Speech in Inceldom

-This repository contains the experimental part of my master's thesis.
+This repository contains the experimental part of my master's thesis in natural language processing, with which I graduated at the University of Bologna.

+Supervisor: Alberto Barrón-Cedeño
+Co-supervisors: Silvia Bernardini, Adriano Ferraresi

 Abstract: